particle-iot/docs/src/content/reference/developer-tools/cli.md

 ### Using Windows

 Download the [Windows CLI Installer](https://binaries.particle.io/particle-cli/installer/win32/ParticleCLISetup.exe ) and run it to install the Particle CLI.
-The Windows CLI installer is self-contained and can be run on a computer without Internet access, however CLI commands that interact with the Particle clould will of course need Internet access.
+The Windows CLI installer is self-contained and can be run on a computer without Internet access, however CLI commands that interact with the Particle cloud will of course need Internet access.

 The CLI is installed to `%LOCALAPPDATA%\particle` (`C:\Users\username\AppData\Local\particle` for Windows in English).